A gorgeous halo engagement ring with an oval cut diamond.

 For an oval diamond to produce maximum brilliance while minimizing the bow tie effect, a depth percentage between 62% – 66% is recommended.
 Ovals with depths that fall below 60% usually have low pavilion angles which can cause prominent bow-ties to form.

 When the diamond is cut to depths of more than 68%, the bow tie effect is reduced significantly.
-However, the optical performance of the diamond would also adversely affected.
+However, the optical performance of the diamond would also be adversely affected.
 This results in a diamond that is usually dull and dark in appearance.

 As I mentioned earlier, numbers and proportions are only a guideline to help to narrow down your choices.
 You would require videos and other tangible data like the ASET to help you pick out ovals with great light performance.